 Mr. Fu is an accomplished mining entrepreneur with worldwide experience in mining and business development.
 He is the Chairman of HK CO, which is involved in international exploration and development of energy and mining resources.
 Mr. Fu has extensive contacts in the mining industry and investment industry, both in China and throughout the world.

 Shaun Dykes M.Sc.
-(Eng.), P.Geo – Chief Executive Officer and Director
+(Eng.), P.Geo – Chief Operating Officer

 Mr. Dykes was the Company’s Exploration Manager from 1995 until 2011, during which tenure he played a key and leading role in the acquisition and development of the CuMo, Project.
 Techniques developed combined with over 35 years of practical experience in the management, exploration and analysis of mineral properties, at varying stages of development from grass roots to pre-development, have been directly involved or responsible for the discovery of several mineral deposits, five of which have been placed into commercial production.